This ScienceLives article was provided to LiveScience in partnership with the National Science Foundation.

 Firefighters, dismounted soldiers, miners, and security personnel are often in areas where GPS coverage is not available, or plagued by errors.
 Currently available indoor tracking technologies depend on installed infrastructure that cannot be made available in a burning building, in urban battlefield environments, or in caves.
 TRX Systems, with support from NSF, has developed technology to deliver precise, infrastructure-free tracking of personnel in these harsh environments.
 To do this, TRX has developed a set of motion classification algorithms that continuously monitor and analyze the movement of personnel to characterize motions that are unique to people.
 A set of algorithms then intelligently fuses this motion information with available and inferred map information and a broad range of sensor data including compass, GPS, ranging, and inertial sensor data.
 By isolating sparse areas in which estimates from a degraded sensor (such as a compass or GPS) are accurate and eliminating the rest, it is possible to precisely locate personnel even in environments with plagued sensor-data errors.
 Carole Teolis, TRX’s Chief Technology Officer and an early member of the TRX Systems research and development team, answers ScienceLives’ questions below.

 Name: Carole Teolis Age: 45 Institution: TRX Systems Field of Study: Electrical Engineering

+What inspired you to choose this field of study?
 In high school, I loved physics and math and was beginning to learn about computers.
 My dad and I used to build electronics for fun – oscilloscopes, even TVs.
 Electrical engineering combined all of the things I liked and more.

+What is the best piece of advice you ever received?
 When I was in graduate school my advisor thought I was putting in the minimum effort to do well but that I had the potential to do better.
 He told me that he thought I could do okay skating by on my intellect or I could spend some time finding what I loved to do and believed in - and then put my whole heart and mind into it.
 I came away from that conversation focused on the fact that this is was what it would take to do something that really made a difference…and that I would be happier too.
 (He did add that I would be crushed by people who weren’t as smart but were more passionate about what they were doing if I didn’t get my butt in gear!).
 I still live by that philosophy - you have to love what you are doing and believe you will succeed.

+What was your first scientific experiment as a child?
 I was more of an engineer than a scientist as a kid.
 My first engineering project was to build a Radio Shack transistor radio with my dad…I must have been about 6 or 7.

 The first experiment I did that actually followed scientific process was for the high school science fair.
 I was fascinated with solar houses and I did an experiment with cardboard models to show that very simple changes that blocked direct sunlight in the summer and allowed sunlight in during the winter would make a huge difference in heating and cooling.